 \subsection{Synthetic scRNA-seq data analysis and classical predictions}

-The synthetic scRNA-seq data produced from quantum computing kernel has complex relationships that whould be hardly embedded from classical regime, but we can still see if from classical regime, we could get the graps of what was embedded.
-To this purpose, we propose two analysis, one being the GRN through correlation methods, e.g. Pearson or Spearman\cite{pearson1895vii,spearman1987proof}.
-Where the second is to apply CellChat2.0 to see if we can get the cell communication difference within the two previous cases.
+The synthetic scRNA-seq data produced from quantum computing kernel has complex relationships that would be hardly embedded from classical regime, but we can still see if from classical regime, we could get the grasp of what was embedded.
+To this purpose, we propose two analyses, one being the GRN benchmark evaluating four classical inference methods (Pearson, Spearman, GRNBoost2, and GENIE3).
+While the second is to apply CellChat to see if we can get the cell communication difference between the two previous cases.